Fidel Castro: 10 Amazing Facts About Cuba's Cigar-Loving Communist

 However, the young man's heart was not in the courtroom, but with his revolutionary friends.
 In March 1952, Army General Fulgencio Batista led a military coup and seized power in Cuba.
 The general declared he'd won the leadership post by "disciplined democracy," but Castro believed Batista was nothing but a dictator and puppet of the United States government.

 In early 1948, student Fidel Castro visited Bogota, Colombia with a student group.
-The trip was sponsored by Argentine dictator Juan Peron, but ironically, while Castro's group was in Colombia, its leader, Jorge Eliecer Galtan Ayala was assassinated.
+The trip was sponsored by Argentine dictator Juan Peron, but ironically, while Castro's group was in Colombia, the nation's leader, Jorge Eliecer Galtan Ayala was assassinated.
 Fighting broke out in the country between conservatives and liberals.

 Fidel, as was his nature, joined the liberalists in their struggle.
-He helped his comrades by stealing guns for a police armory, but later was exonerated of any killings.
+He helped his comrades by stealing guns from a police armory, but later was exonerated of any killings.

-So he was allowed to return to Cuba, where later that year he will marry Mirta Diaz Balart, daughter of a wealthy Cuban family.
+So he was allowed to return to Cuba, where later that year he married Mirta Diaz-Balart, daughter of a wealthy Cuban family.
 Neither family approved of the relationship, but finally caving in, Mirta's father gave them tens-of-thousands of dollars to pay for a three-month honeymoon in New York City.

-Though a son, "Fidelito" was born in September 1949, the couple's marriage only lasted six years, and they divorced in 1955.
-Mirta soon moved to Spain where she stayed for most of her life.
+Any Fidel Castro children?
+Yes, from two marriages and numerous affairs Castro is known to have fathered at least nine children.
+His first child was son Fidel Castro Diaz-Belart, born in September 1949.
+The lad soon became known as "Fidelito," or, "little Fidel."
+The marriage only lasted six years and he and Mirta divorced in 1955.
+The ex-Mrs. Castro soon moved to Spain where she stayed for most of her life.
 Fidelito, however, grew up and was educated in Cuba, eventually becoming the temporary head of Cuba's atomic energy commission.

 In 1952 Fidel began recruiting young men to join his anti-Batista group called "The Movement."
 Most of the recruits came from the poor sections of Havana, and within a year he had over 1,000 members in his secret organization.

 On May 15, 1955, he was given an early release.
 That time behind prison bars gave him the opportunity to refocus, readjust and learn from the mistakes his first overthrow attempt had made.
-He quietly left Cuba and settled in Mexico for a year with his brother Raul, and trusted comrade Che Guevarro where they regrouped and reorganized their movement.
+By now he was calling their new group the "26th of July Movement."
+Fidel and Raul quietly left Cuba for Mexico City where Castro's brother Raul introduced him to a like-minded Argentine named Che Guevara.
+Che Guevara and Fidel Castrol quickly became close friends and the Argentine revolutionary was happy to join the 26th of July Movement.

 When Castro first began thinking about overthrowing the corrupt Batista regime that controlled Cuba, he was more of a socialist than a communist.
 Brother Raul had already embraced communism and had a lot of influence on his older brother.